Victor Series 1400 Model 322 Electronic Calculator

 Image Courtesy George Lemaster

 GM-e promptly began the process of figuring out how to take the logic designs that Victor engineers had already created, and implement them on a small (for the time) number of large-scale MOS integrated circuits.
 Timing in the high-tech marketplace is everything, and the project to develop these revolutionary IC's was pushed along at a breakneck pace.
 In an amazingly short period of time, prototype chips were built, and even more amazingly, the chips worked straight-away, requiring no re-work, which, considering the complexity of the devices and the technology of the time, was an astounding accomplishment.
-The chipset making up the main logic of the calculator consisted of 23 unique fully-custom chips.
+The chip set making up the main logic of the calculator consisted of 23 unique fully-custom chips.
 Each chip was housed in a round ceramic package, in flat-pack configuration, with 22 gold leads.
 One of the chips was used seven times; a 100-bit general-purpose MOS shift register IC which were used as the working registers for the 3900 calculator.
 A total of 29 large-scale ICs made up the logic of the 3900.
 Just for comparison, the Victor 14-322 exhibited here uses 152 IC's, and does not have the capacity or the additional memory register of the 3900.
 This shows just how advanced the 3900 really was.

 The first 25 production calculators were delivered to Victor on-time in April of 1964.
-The machines were designed and built entirely by GM-e - Victor's only role in was to sell the machines, and provide the service network for them.
+The machines were designed and built entirely by GM-e - Victor's only role was to market and sell the machine as well as provide the service network for them.
 One board contained the integrated circuit main logic of the calculator.
 In early machines, this board consisted of a main logic board, with a small daughter-board containing the shift register ICs that plugged onto the main board, making two boards.
 Two other circuit boards, one containing what appears to be clock generation and timing circuitry, and the other containing the digit generation circuits for the display, were all combined together inside a plastic enclosure that protected the circuit boards, and allowed easy module-level replacement of the main electronics of the machine.
 In later 3900's, the daughter board was eliminated, and the shift register integrated circuits were bonded directly to the main circuit board.
 Four other smaller circuit boards in the machine include power supply filtering and regulation, high voltage supply, and CRT deflection amplifiers and blanking controls.
 It was a design that was way ahead of its time, and one that wouldn't be matched in the marketplace until Sharp unveiled it's 4-chip MOS/LSI-based QT-8D in late 1968, a full three years after the debut of the Victor 3900.

 The main logic board from a fairly early-production Victor 3900